Jewelry Blog

 3. The least expensive Kashmir sapphires have subpar saturation or non-deep blue colors, making them appear pale.
 There are plenty of these on the market.
 They are not Gem-Quality Kashmir and will not demand extreme premiums.
 They usually sell at similar prices (or slightly higher) to regular non-gem-quality sapphires.

 Additionally, you should always focus on the purity of the color.
 There shouldn’t be overtones of any other color, especially purple and violet.
-Gem-quality Kashmir sapphires should have an even spread of blue color from top to bottom.
+Gem-quality Kashmir sapphires should have an even spread of blue from top to bottom.

 4. Clarity Range of Kashmir Sapphires (and Silk Inclusions)